-In Phase 2, a web-based survey (Qualtrics, Provo, UT) will be developed and administered to clinicians involved in cardiac inotrope decision-making.
+In phase II, a web-based survey (Qualtrics, Provo, Utah, USA) will be developed and administered to clinicians involved in cardiac inotrope decision-making.
 Clinicians will be contacted via email using an existing contact network within MPOG as currently used for distribution of personalised performance feedback.

 The survey introduction will contain key information about the study and an indicator of consent to proceed.
-Survey questions are anticipated to contain items including Likert-scales, multiple choice, rankings, and open-ended questions addressing cardiac surgery inotrope use and perceived barriers and facilitators to practice change.
-Survey content will be developed by research team members with clinical domain expertise in cardiac inotrope use, as guided by existing literature and variation factors from Figure 2 and Phase 1 results.
-As no validated instrument currently exists, case vignettes will be designed to simulate the clinical decision-making process and assess participant attitudes and opinions while providing face validity [18].
-Prior to broad dissemination, the surveys will be piloted and iteratively enhanced through feedback from clinical domain experts [19].
+Survey questions are anticipated to contain items including Likert scales, multiple choice, rankings and open-ended questions addressing cardiac surgery inotrope use and perceived barriers and facilitators to practice change.
+Survey content will be developed by research team members with clinical domain expertise in cardiac inotrope use, as guided by existing literature and variation factors from figure 2 and phase I results.
+As no validated instrument currently exists, case vignettes will be designed to simulate the clinical decision-making process and assess participant attitudes and opinions while providing face validity.
+Prior to broad dissemination, the surveys will be piloted and iteratively enhanced through feedback from clinical domain experts.
 Survey participant characteristics and demographic information will also be collected.
-Findings will inform purposive sampling, semi-structured interview questions, and preliminary coding in Phase 3.
+Findings will inform purposive sampling, semi-structured interview questions and preliminary coding in phase III.